inngest/envelop-plugin-inngest/packages/setup/redwoodjs/README.md

 ```

-The function command will create a new ready tom implement function file for the provided function
+The function command will create a new ready to implement function file for the provided function
 type.

 Supported types are: